Urban Access Regulations in Europe

 The dates above give an approximate guide to Euro standards of vehicles.

 • The dates given above are when all new vehicle models have to meet the standards.
-Around one year is the date when vehicles are no longer allowed to be first registered if the do not meet the standards (Except lorries and buses Euro 6d which is 3 years later).
+Around one year is the date when vehicles are no longer allowed to be first registered if the do not meet the standards (Except lorries and buses Euro 6d which is 3 years later, Euro 6dtemp 2 years).

 • Some vehicle models were released before the dates below, so met standards earlier than they were legally required to.